 Artichokes (Cynara cardunculus var. scolymus) are first mentioned around 77 A.D., so people have been eating them for a long, long time.
 The Moors were eating artichokes around 800 A.D. when they brought them to Spain, and the Spanish were still eating them when they brought them to California in the 1600’s.
 Read on to learn more about these plants.

-What Are Artichokes?
+What are Artichokes?

 Artichokes are giant thistles.
 You eat the inner, fleshy part of the bracts that surround the base or heart of the bud and the heart itself is tender and delicious.

-How To Grow Artichokes
+How to Grow Artichokes

-Tips For Growing Artichokes
+Tips for Growing Artichokes

 Grow artichoke plants in full sun with well drained soil and give them plenty of water.
 Water is the key to tender artichoke buds that are meaty and flavorful.
-Mulch well to conserve moisture.
-Side dress again about mid-season to keep those artichokes growing.
+Mulch them well to conserve moisture.
+Side dress them again about mid-season to keep those artichokes growing.

 Buds will develop at the tip of the stalk and should be removed with a sharp knife.
-Others will develop at the sides and allowing any buds to bloom will inhibit production.
+Others will develop at the sides, and allowing any buds to bloom will inhibit production.

-When To Transplant Artichokes to the Garden
+When to Transplant Artichokes to the Garden

 Once you’ve had artichokes growing in your garden, you’ll want to keep them as a yearly treat.
 If you live in an area with mild winters or one where winter mulching works, come spring you’ll see several shoots rising where only one stood the year before.
-Separate these offshoots when they’re about six inches tall and transplant as described above to increase your supply of this gourmet’s delight.
+Separate these offshoots when they’re about 6 inches (15 cm.) tall and transplant as described above to increase your supply of this gourmet’s delight.